Behaviour

 Sensory overload.
 Noisy classrooms, fluorescent lighting, echo in corridors, crowded lunch halls, hand dryers, fire alarms.

-The morning battle and what it's telling you
+The morning battle

 • The night before, anxiety builds and sleep is disrupted

-• The child wakes (or doesn't) already depleted
+• The child wakes already depleted

 • Physical symptoms appear: stomach aches, headaches, nausea